 CRFlowLib is a collection of computational libraries to simulate chemically reacting flows employing ISAT algorithm.

-CRFlowLib - Chemically Reacting Flow Library is a collection of computational libraries with routines to simulate chemically reacting flows employing In Situ Adaptive Tabulation (ISAT) algorithm for thermochemistry calculation.
+CRFlowLib - Chemically Reacting Flow Library is a comprehensive collection of computational libraries for simulating chemically reacting flows using the In Situ Adaptive Tabulation (ISAT) algorithm for thermochemistry calculations.

 The results of this thesis were disclosed in the following publication: